nkschlos/time-series-imputation/README.md

 A script to fill in missing time series points in a way that preserves the characteristics of the noise in the dataset
 ![image](https://user-images.githubusercontent.com/39776793/132546232-6f5c83db-d535-44ee-8dcf-b70481f8d5b8.png)

-# Exe on its way.
+# .exe file on its way.
 In the meantime, for a user friendly program with a GUI, run  exe/generator.py in python

 # How to use the raw python script